Survey Rankings and Awards

 Any opinions, assumptions, assessments, statements or the like (collectively, “Statements”) regarding future events or which are forward-looking, including regarding portfolio characteristics and limits, constitute only subjective views, beliefs, outlooks, estimations or intentions of an Investment Manager, should not be relied on, are subject to change due to a variety of factors, including fluctuating market conditions and economic factors, and involve inherent risks and uncertainties, both general and specific, many of which cannot be predicted or quantified and are beyond an Investment Manager’s or an Investment Product’s control.
 Future evidence and actual results (including actual composition and investment characteristics of an Investment Product’s portfolio) could differ materially from those set forth in, contemplated by, or underlying these Statements, which are subject to change without notice.
 There can be no assurance and no representation is given that these Statements are now, or will prove to be accurate, or complete in any way.
 The Investment Manager undertakes no responsibility or obligation to revise or update such Statements.
 Statements expressed herein may not be shared by all personnel of Commonfund.

-The Commonfund rankings cited are from Market Strategies International.
-Cogent Reports™.
-US Institutional Investor Brandscape: February 2018 and are based on respondents’ answers to questions in which they were asked to rank 55 asset managers on various brand attributes.
+With regard to the Market Strategies International Cogent Reports™ study, US Institutional Brandscape February 2018 (the “2018 Cogent Survey”), Commonfund did not pay a fee to be included in such survey.
+The Commonfund ranking(s) cited are based on responses from all non-profit participants in the 2018 Cogent Survey, to questions in which they were asked to rank 55 asset managers on various brand attributes.
 The results were reported by Cogent based on four groups of respondents: Pension <$500M, Pension $500M+, Non-Profit <$500M, Non-Profit $500+.
-The survey was fielded online October 13, 2017 to November 28, 2017 and 371 investors with $100 million or more in institutional investable assets participated in the survey.
+The 2018 Cogent Survey was fielded online October 13, 2017 to November 28, 2017 and 371 investors with $100 million or more in institutional investable assets participated in the survey.
 Survey participants were required to play a direct role in the evaluation and selection of investments or asset managers within their organization.
 In determining the sampling frame for this study, Cogent indicated that it relied upon Standard & Poor’s Money Market Directories (MMD) database of institutional investors.
 MMD supplied Cogent with a list of contacts at pensions and non-profits with a minimum of $100 million in investable assets.
 Cogent further reported that, to ensure the population for this research was representative of the universe of institutional investors, strict quotas were established by Cogent based upon a nested classification of institutional investor by category and size of assets.
 It also represented that data were weighted to be representative of the distribution of institutions by asset size and category according to the most recent MMD data.
-The data have a margin of error of +5.0% at the 95% confidence level.
+Cogent also reports that the data has a margin of error of +5.0% at the 95% confidence level.